-If you’re a social media manager, then I’m sure you think about your company’s or client’s Instagram aesthetic at least once or twice a day.
-(Or your own agency’s social media presence!)
-With 500 million users scrolling through Insta daily and 80 percent of users following a brand, what you post on Instagram needs to be more intentional than ever before.
+If you’re a social media manager (or an agency owner who does it all!), then I’m sure you think about your business’s, company’s, and/or client’s Instagram aesthetic at least once or twice a day.
+With 500 million users scrolling through IG daily and 80 percent of users following a brand, what you post on Instagram needs to be more intentional than ever before.

 That means placing people perfectly in your imagery, finding a balance of whitespace on your grid, and of course, having the correct Instagram photo size.

 While the Instagram app does a great job of automatically cropping pictures, that doesn’t cut it when most social media marketers are working out of a social scheduler like Sprout Social or Onlypult (my personal fave because it schedules multiple photos and video).

 I manage all things social at Flywheel, a managed WordPress hosting company, and if you’re like me, then you’re putting out loads of content and having your social calendar planned out a week (or a month!) in advance.
 That’s where knowing certain Instagram picture dimensions and the correct photo resolution is key.

 Instead of posting an image through the Instagram app, which can be a bit cumbersome and a manual experience, I prefer to pull up my .PSD file, export the image as a JPEG, schedule it, and be pleasantly surprised when it pops up on my feed a week later!

 That’s why I gathered these Instagram image sizes (including .PSD files), and if you’re even more advanced, I’ve got an Instagram grid file that can help you imagine what your next week or month’s content will look like in the app!
 No Adobe account?
 Totally fine!
 I’ll also recommend a few apps and online tools that can help.

 Before you dive in, download these free assets to get you started!
 You’ll get the image size PSD templates, the quick reference infographic, and the Instagram feed planner PSD files.
 It’s all just a click away!